 Now, we are park hopping our way over to the MGM Studios to find out all we can about film-making!
 While this park is not as “educational” as the other two we have already explored, there are things to be found here that would certainly be worth experiencing.
 The Great Movie Ride is an excellent opportunity to be “in” some of our most famous cinematic adventures.
 Perhaps Truman Capote will hijack your car or you may find yourself in the midst of a western shoot-‘em-up!
 On Backlot Tours you will discover how films are made, from special effects to costuming workshops.
 And take time to step into the footprints of some of your favorite stars.
 Our children always insist on seeing Indiana Jones Stunt Spectacular.
 Cast Members from this show periodically come out and answer questions from guests after the shows.
 Once the director showed us how break-away furniture was put together!
 And don’t forget that there is a great opportunity at Studios to talk about physics.
 Yep; I’m talking about the “Great Penny Levitation” while riding Tower of Terror!
 Try it.
 It really works!
 The Magic of Disney Animation allows guests to learn about the art form.
 After the presentation, guests even can take a mini class in animation and learn to draw a popular character.

-OK, so I’ve justified Epcot, Animal Kingdom and MGM Studios as being educational.
+OK, so I’ve justified Epcot, Animal Kingdom, and MGM Studios as being educational.
 So would you believe me if I told you that Magic Kingdom was as well?
 Well, it is!
 Did you know that Main Street, USA is designed after a turn of the century classic American town?
 Did you know that the Liberty Bell at Liberty Square was made from a mold of the actual Liberty Bell?
 Did you know that Disney updates the Hall of Presidents within weeks of a new president’s inauguration?
 It’s all true!
 Many of the rides can be used as a catalyst for future reading projects.
 Snow White, Alice in Wonderland, Winnie the Pooh, and Tom Sawyer!
 Or better yet, read them before you go!

 Speaking of “before you go,” pre-planning is a great way to start your “biggest field trip ever” off to a great start.
 Pick a country from World Showcase and learn some of the language, cities, and fun facts about that country.
 Learn to count to 10 in as many languages as you can.
 How many languages are represented at World Showcase and can you name them?
 (It’s more than you think!)
-Find out why a penny will seemingly levitate while on Tower of Terror.
+Find out why a penny will seemingly levitate while on the Tower of Terror.
 Create a trip planning book and let your kids help plan your trip, including driving directions.
 Check out some books from the library and find out interesting facts.
 There are some great books on the life of Walt Disney as well as how DisneyWorld was “imagineered.”
-Find some books on animation and let your budding artists go to town with drawing their favorite Disney characters.
+Find some books on animation and let your budding artists go to town withdrawing their favorite Disney characters.
 Disney truly is a wellspring of education and inspiration.
-If your children are going to be missing some days of school, check out the downloadable letters to teachers and school administrators that are already on the MFL website. http://www.themouseforless.com/downloads/kids/SE.shtml.
+If your children are going to be missing some days of school, check out the downloadable letters to teachers and school administrators that are already on the MFL website. https://www.themouseforless.com/downloads/kids/SE.shtml.
 These can be customized for your individual situation.